 It appears in the highest probability that this pair of pistols was purchased new by Bolivar in Paris between 1804 and 1806.
 The firearms known to have belonged to Bolivar are very rare, and the correspondence of dates is no accident.
 Boutet had a showroom in Paris near the hotel where Bolivar resided.

-2015 SOLD for £ 960K including premium
+2015 SOLD for £ 960K by Sotheby's

 Le Page realized in January 1814 this pair of short and light pistols, 21 cm including the stock, which may be held by a young boy.
 Arms and case are inlaid with precious materials, with all the symbols of the Empire along with the Iron Crown which is more specifically an attribute to the King of Rome.